Affiliate links on Android Authority may earn us a commission. Learn more.

-Disney is quite the large media property these days.
+Disney is quite a large media property these days.
 They own ABC, ESPN, Marvel, Lucasfilm, and, soon, Fox.
 That means there are a bunch of ways to interact with Disney stuff.
 However, we think that people looking for Disney apps want the more classic Disney characters and experiences.
 We can definitely help with that.
 Disney is, again, massive.
 They have movies, TV shows, and music across plenty of genres.
 We can help you find what you’re looking for.
 Here are the best Disney apps for Android.

 Price: Free trial / $6.99 per month / $12.99 per month